 Holy Resurrection Cathedral – beautiful Tokyo architecture

-The Holy Resurrection Cathedral is another Tokyo hidden gem.
+The Holy Resurrection Cathedral is another of Tokyo’s hidden gems.
 It hides in the backstreets near Ochanomizu Station.
-This Eastern Orthodox church offers a blend of spiritual solace and architectural splendor.
-It is a must-visit destination for anyone with a camera.
+This Eastern Orthodox church offers a blend of spiritual solace and old-world splendor.
+It is a must-visit destination for photographers with an interest in architecture.

 Locals refer to the building as “Nicolai-do” after its founder, St. Nicholas Kasatkin.
 Nicholas came to Japan in 1861 and was a priest at the Russian consulate in Hokkaido.
 Through him, the Eastern Orthodox Church entered the country.
 In 1870, he moved to Tokyo and worked hard to grow his congregation.
 It is still active today.

 Nicholas commissioned Dr. Michael A. Shchurupov to plan the edifice.
-He also used my favorite English architect Josiah Conder to design it.
-They completed the building in 1891.
-It is the centerpiece of the Japanese Orthodox Church.
+He also used my favorite Tokyo architect Josiah Conder to design it.
+This centerpiece of the Japanese Orthodox Church was completed in 1891.
 In its early years, several misfortunes befell it, including a belfry collapse.
 The Great Kanto Earthquake of 1923 caused some severe damage as well.
 Luckily, it still stands today.

 The building is in the Byzantine style, which was different for Tokyo back in the day.
 In the early 20th century, you could even see the Imperial Palace from it.
 Now, tall buildings block that view.